perryfranks/zmk_corne_prog_dvorak/README.md

 #define TD_ARR      &td13   // Q AT (@)
 #define TD_ATCAT    &td14   // AT CARET
 ```
-Names and references prefixed with TD refer to tap-dance functions.
+Names and references prefixed with TD refer to tap-dance functions, double tap to output key2.
 Those with the format [number]_[key code] are mod-morph behaviours.
-They will output the first keycode (the number) but will output the second when shift is held down.
+They will output the first keycode (the number) but will output the second with shift held down.

 ```
 // include &name in keymap to use